the-tobias-project/hydra/example/README.md

 ![Starting](https://github.com/apoursh/HYDRA/blob/master/example/figures/Tasks.png)

 You should see a confirmation of this command on the server side and soon after on the client side.
 The worker will provide periodic updates as it works through the initialization steps.
-Once the process is over you should see an automatically generated figure `QC_pre_filter.png` that can be helpful for filteration (figure 3, left).
+Once the process is over you should see an automatically generated figure `src/QC_pre_filter.png` that can be helpful for filteration (figure 3, left).
 Proceed by running QC in the same way.
 You should see a similar post-QC image `QC_post_filter.png`.

+### QC: (Time: ~3 seconds)

+Next, we will specify QC filters and thresholds.
+At the moment, a handful of most common filters are implemented.
+In the UI, under `Jobs-> /tasks/{task_name}` (same place as before) change the "task_name" from "INIT" to "QC".
+Thresholds can be specified in the "thresholds" box. `{"QC_HWE": "1e-6", "QC_MAF": ".05", "QC_MPS": ".05"}` (Hardy-Weinberg equilibrium, minor allele frequency andmissing per snp filters).
+Since there is no missing values, the last filter is superficial.
+Once the thresholds have been specified, press "Try it out!".
+This step should take a couple of seconds.

 ![QC](https://github.com/apoursh/HYDRA/blob/master/example/figures/QC.png)

-Finally you can proceed with PCA and ASSO.
+After filtering a post-filteration QC figure is generated at `src/QC_post_filter.png`

+### PCA (Time: ~2 mins):

+Change the "task_name" to "PCA".
+New filter thresholds can be specified using the PCA_ instead of QC_ prefix.
+For this example, we will input the following parameters in the "thresholds" box: `{"PCA_ld_window": "50",  "PCA_maf": ".1", "PCA_ld_threshold": ".2"}`

+The top eigenvalues reported should be: [237.87236   105.400955   31.763533   24.018646    5.637906    4.9887977   4.300205    3.9306588   3.8040369   3.597505 ]

 ![Manhattan](https://github.com/apoursh/HYDRA/blob/master/example/figures/manhattan_plot.png)

+Note that in this small example, only a ~4k snps were used to construct the PCs.
+In a typical application, this step is fairly memory intensive on the analyst's side (~80 GB for the example provided in the manuscript).

+### Association (Time: ~3 mins)

+Change the "task_name" to "ASSO".
+In this step, we will use 4 PCs as covariates.
+You can use a separate "covariates" file if needed.
+For this example, we will only use the top 4 pcs as covariates.
+In the thresholds box, type `{"ASSO_pcs": "4"}` and press  "Try it out!"

+At the end of this step, you can find a Manhattan plot in `src/manhattan_plot.png`.
+The coefficients and pvalues are written to `src/manhattan_plot.txt`.

+At the end of this step, we are done and can exit the server/clients/workers with control + c. a